Igor-Pino/homework2/README.md

-# homework2
+# Homework1
-first css lessons
+My first homework at Go_IT